Philadelphia Weather: 3 Winter Storms Likely To Hound Region Beginning With Nasty Mix This Weekend

 Warm air will continue to intrude to the north and throughout the evening and overnight we likely transition from light snow to a snow/sleet mix in the Lehigh Valley, while all snow continues in the Poconos, and all rain will continue at the New Jersey coast.

 The highest risk of icing will occur during Saturday evening and night, possibly pushing into early Sunday morning, too.
 The reason for the high risk of freezing rain is due to temperatures at the surface on Saturday will stay below freezing, while temperatures aloft in the low/mid-levels of the atmosphere will rise to above freezing.
-Highs on Saturday will be near 30 degrees.9 Philadelphia Inmates Among 13 Jailed On Murder Charges To Have Life Sentences Commuted By Gov. Tom Wolf
+Highs on Saturday will be near 30 degrees.

 The threat of wintry mix, including freezing rain, will continue Sunday morning.
 The bulk of the precipitation will end in the morning hours on Sunday, but a few light and lingering areas of mix or plain rain will still be possible during the afternoon.